ItotiaHarrison/Bot-Battlr/README.md

 `BotPage` is the highest component below App, and serves as the main container for all of the pieces of the page.

-`BotCollection` and `YourBotArmy` are container components. `BotCollection` is where all the bots will be displayed, while `YourBotArmy` (the green portion on the top of the screen) will only display the bots that have been selected by the user.
+`BotCollection` and `YourBotArmy` are container components, which are children of `BotPage`. `BotCollection` is where all the bots will be displayed, while `YourBotArmy` (the green portion on the top of the screen) will only display the bots that have been selected by the user.

 `BotCard` and `BotSpecs` are presentational components that have been provided for you that will render out information about an individual bot formatted for a list view and for a full view, respectively.
 They are pre-styled, and it is your responsibility to get the data into them.